×

 Lost your car key?
 Want to know what to do next?
 Here’s everything you need to know about car key replacement.

 Before we answer the frequently asked questions, here are some helpful details on different types of car keys and key fobs.
-By knowing the type of key, you have and how it works, you can make the car key replacement process hassle-free.
+By knowing the type of key you have and how it works, you can make the car key replacement process hassle-free.

-Traditional key
+Traditional Key

 This more or less works just like your house.
 If you lose this, you can easily replace it, provided you have a copy of the original key!
 Visit the nearest hardware store and get a new one.
-The replacement cost should be somewhere between $10 to $30.
+The replacement cost should be somewhere between $10 and $30.

 Key fob

-Transponder keys
+Transponder Keys

 After filling out the necessary documents, you will have to wait for several days for the new key to arrive.
-This can cost you $250 -$300.
+This can cost you $250 – $300.
 Also, add the expenses for towing your car.

-Smart key
+Smart Key

 Smart keys, also called keyless ignition, are costly to replace.
 The push-button in your car is paired with the smart key.
 So, every time you push the ‘push button’ with the key near the car, the vehicle will start.